travigd/documentation/dotnet-api/connecting-to-a-server.md

 ## Cluster Settings

 When connecting to an Event Store HA cluster you must pass an instance of `ClusterSettings` as well as the usual `ConnectionSettings`.
-Primarily this is used to tell the `EventStoreConnection` how to discover all the nodes in the cluster.
+Primarily yu use this to tell the `EventStoreConnection` how to discover all the nodes in the cluster.
 A connection to a cluster will automatically handle reconnecting to a new node if the current connection fails.

 ### Using DNS Discovery

 DNS discovery uses a single DNS entry with several records listing all node IP addresses.
-The EventStoreConnection will then use a well known port to gossip with the nodes.
+The `EventStoreConnection` will then use a well known port to gossip with the nodes.

 Use `ClusterSettings.Create().DiscoverClusterViaDns()` followed by: